tutuland/DogDroid/README.md

 - Repository pattern was used to abstract data sources
 - Retrofit was used to fetch api data from the network
 - Room was used to persist retrieved data and is the repository's single source of truth
-- WorkManager was used to ensure fetching data and persisting it on locally was completed even after app termination

 ## UI layer